 Studies done by local officials will generally relate to purposes (1) and (2) shown above.
 These studies should, ordinarily, involve sales occurring during the calendar year immediately preceding the assessment year.
-For example, for year 2022 assessments, calendar year 2021 sales should be used.
+For example, for year 2024 assessments, calendar year 2023 sales should be used.
 However, this should not be considered to be inflexible.
 If sufficient sales are not available during one year, it is permissible to extend the sales period, provided that proper, documented time adjustments are developed and that economic conditions have not become greatly altered.

-Sales data for 2021 (or a longer period, if necessary) could be compared to either 2021 or 2022 assessments, depending on whether the study was designed to determine initial (baseline) or final assessment conditions for 2022.
-Comparison to 2021 assessments would also represent a final review of 2022 assessments, and would help the assessor to determine the accuracy and validity of decisions made and data used for that year.
+Sales data for 2023 (or a longer period, if necessary) could be compared to either 2023 or 2024 assessments, depending on whether the study was designed to determine initial (baseline) or final assessment conditions for 2024.
+Comparison to 2023 assessments would also represent a final review of those assessments, and would help the assessor to determine the accuracy and validity of decisions made and data used for that year.

 For every period of sales used in a ratio study, time adjustments must be considered.
 When using the prior calendar year's sales, the sale prices typically will reflect market values as of July 1 of the prior year.
 Since the assessment date is six months later, sale prices should be time adjusted forward to reflect value as of January 1 of the assessment year.
-Procedures to use to determine appropriate time adjustments are found in the IAAO Property Appraisal and Assessment Administration (PAAA, IAAO 1990), Mass Appraisal of Real Property (IAAO, 1999), and Fundamentals of Mass Appraisal (IAAO, 2011) textbooks.
+Procedures to use to determine appropriate time adjustments are found in the IAAO Property (PAAA, IAAO 1990), Mass Appraisal of Real Property (IAAO, 1999), and Fundamentals of Mass Appraisal (IAAO, 2011) textbooks.